jthing/sicl-hugo/content/posts/compiler.md

 goal for the generated code would be to be within a factor of 3 of a C compiler.
 The compiler itself must compile fast similarly to the SBCL compiler today or better.
-As SICL itself it is written in Common lisp.This is a preliminary draft of my ideas of how this can be accomplished, subject to approved by Dr Strand.
+As SICL itself it is written in Common lisp.This is a preliminary draft of my ideas of how this can be accomplished, subject approval by Dr Strand.

 ## The 26 special forms of common lisp {#the-26-special-forms-of-common-lisp}